Sleeping With The Radio On

 You probably don’t want to leave your radio switched on and running all night long.
 First of all, you’ll probably end up with a higher electricity bill.

-Additionally, if anything in the radio channel you’re listening to changes—such as a new program coming on—then that might disrupt your sleep too.
+Additionally, if anything in the radio channel you’re listening to changes—such as a new program coming on—then that might disrupt your sleep, too.

 2. Avoid headphones

-As mentioned above, sleeping with regular headphones or earbuds in isn’t usually a comfortable experience.
-Although there are some very expensive headphones out there designed specifically for sleeping – it’s difficult to know whether they’ll work for you.
+Although some very expensive headphones are designed specifically for sleeping – it’s difficult to know whether they’ll work for you.

 Your best option is to either listen to sleep music radio with your partner by tuning into a station together, or you could try a pillow speaker.
 Pillow speakers connect to the Bluetooth link or headphone socket in your radio so that you can direct the sound to your ears when sleeping.

-Your partner might still be able to hear what you’re listening to, but to a lesser extent.
+Your partner might still be able to hear what you’re listening to but to a lesser extent.

 3. Stick to something familiar

-According to some research into sleep radio stations and music to help you snooze, unusual sounds are the most disruptive when you’re trying to get a good night’s rest.
+According to some research into sleep radio stations and music to help you snooze, unusual sounds are the most disruptive when trying to get a good night’s rest.

-Think about how strange it is when you’re sleeping somewhere new, and you hear the sound of traffic outside when you’re not used to it.
+Think about how strange it is when you’re sleeping somewhere new and you hear the sound of traffic outside when you’re not used to it.
 If you’re used to sleeping in a quiet room, it might take a while to get used to any kind of noise.

-However, sticking to music that you feel comfortable with is a good way to reduce the disruption in your sleeping patterns.
+However, sticking to music you feel comfortable with is a good way to reduce the disruption in your sleeping patterns.

 4. Try classical music first

-Unless you simply can’t abide by classical music, then it’s probably a good idea to stick by this kind of tune when you begin using radio for sleep.
-You can find plenty of playlists on Spotify and YouTube, or just track down a classical music station in your area.
+Unless you simply can’t abide by classical music, it’s probably a good idea to stick to this kind of tune when you begin using radio for sleep.

-Studies have frequently shown that classical music is better at helping people to sleep, by guiding them through the various stages of rest that we encounter each night.
+Studies have frequently shown that classical music is better at helping people to sleep by guiding them through the various stages of rest that we encounter each night.

 Sleeping with the radio on…